drug-design/course/docs/chapters/molecular-similarity.md

 === "2D"
     ![](https://media.drugdesign.org/course/molecular-similarity/pharmaco.png){: loading=lazy }

-=== "3D Superimposition"
+=== "Superimposition (3D)"
-    <div id="nglviewer-container" class="nglviewer-container" data-molecule-id="pharmacophore-similarity" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-pharmacophore-similarity' class='nglviewer-container' data-molecule-id='pharmacophore-similarity' style='width: 750px; height: 450px;' data-initialized='false'></div>

-=== "Superimposition"
+=== "Superimposition (Gif)"
     ![](https://media.drugdesign.org/course/molecular-similarity/f2412.gif){: loading=lazy }
 ### Comparing Molecular Characteristics

-As illustrated, molecules can be compared in a multitude of ways, by taking into account for example connectivity properties, surface properties, shape of structures or putative interaction types in space.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/comparing-molecular-characteristics-7cf86776'><i class='fa fa-play' aria-hidden='true'></i></button>As illustrated, molecules can be compared in a multitude of ways, by taking into account for example connectivity properties, surface properties, shape of structures or putative interaction types in space.
 The characteristics that can be used to compare molecules are virtually infinite.
 But which characteristics should then be used to compare molecules in molecular similarity calculations?

 ![](https://media.drugdesign.org/course/molecular-similarity/compare_charac.gif){: loading=lazy }
 ### Terminology: Similarity Attributes

-The vocabulary used for describing similarities or differences between objects can vary from one group to another.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/terminology-similarity-attributes-8bd71949'><i class='fa fa-play' aria-hidden='true'></i></button>The vocabulary used for describing similarities or differences between objects can vary from one group to another.
 Current terminologies for properties are: characteristics, descriptors, attributes, features; for similarities: matches, resemblance, overlap, proximity; and for dissimilarities: distance, mismatches, differences and diverse.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer